 But also be aware that the discussion requires care: people might say they don’t value an existing benefit or a prospective one because they don’t fully understand the value, in the broadest sense.

 Interestingly, Jobsite’s survey revealed that 85% of employees surveyed thought they were able to benchmark their benefits package vs those on offer at competitor firms.
 For HR, this stresses the importance of keeping equally as up-to-date with what competitors are offering in order to prevent poaching and to stay competitive when attracting talent.
-Moreover, it indicates the role that employee benefits packages can play in shaping perceptions of company brand.
+Moreover, it indicates the role that employee benefits packages can play in shaping perceptions of the company brand.

 Jobsite’s survey also provides valuable insight into the differing priorities of staff when taking into account age and demographic.
 It reported that workers under 35 say that a better benefits package was the first priority when compared to other motivators such as training, promotion potential and discretionary financial incentives e.g. bonus.
 This compared to 40% of workers over 45 who said that better work/life balance was their primary concern.
 Prism’s own Job Search Survey carried out at the end of 2018 gives further evidence of the importance of salary and benefits in attracting talent.

-It was also younger staff who appeared most interested in holistic benefits around wellbeing and health.
+It was also the younger staff who appeared most interested in holistic benefits around wellbeing and health.
 An example of such a benefit was mental health support.
 This perhaps reflects a growing openness around the topic of mental health as a whole.
 Although such support appeared in the top ten most valued benefits by staff, it was overlooked by HR management when asked what they believed their people valued.

 The benefit of flexibility and personalised packages

 Younger age groups feel most positively towards tailor-made employee benefits packages.
 Overall a huge 94% of employees surveyed said that a personalised package, where you can pick and choose the perks most important to you, was “very” or “quite” appealing.
-Indeed, employers are increasingly using flexi-packages as a means of offering a wide range of benefits and increasing employee satisfaction and retention, despite the increased administration, cost and time demands involved in setting these packages up.
+Indeed, employers are increasingly using Flexi-packages as a means of offering a wide range of benefits and increasing employee satisfaction and retention, despite the increased administration, cost and time demand involved in setting these packages up.

-Demand for flexibility is likely to grow, not only through flexi-benefits packages, but also how staff approach their work.
+Demand for flexibility is likely to grow, not only through Flexi-benefits packages but also how staff approach their work.
 Of those surveyed, just under half were interested in flexible working provisions e.g. access to remote platforms and co-working software.
 93% of people interested in flexible working said it would make them feel more valued.
 This made flexible working the third most desirable benefit behind more holiday and an enhanced pension scheme.
-Indeed, with the elimination of many tax free provisions in the last few years, flexible and remote working is predicted to play a greater role in hiring and attracting staff.
+Indeed, with the elimination of many tax-free provisions in the last few years, flexible and remote working is predicted to play a greater role in hiring and attracting staff.

 So what are the key points to remember when it comes to evaluating your benefit offerings?